 Apartment complexes are larger multi-family properties with multiple rental units housed within one or more buildings.
 These properties range from small buildings with a few units to massive complexes with hundreds of apartments.

-For property managers, managing apartment complexes is a substantial step up in complexity and responsibility compared to duplexes.
-It requires a robust system for handling a wide array of tasks, including but not limited to tenant management, facility maintenance, lease administration, and financial oversight.
+For property managers, managing apartment complexes is a substantial step up in complexity and responsibility compared to managing duplexes.
+You need a robust system for handling a wide array of tasks.
+This includes but is not limited to tenant management, facility maintenance, lease administration, and financial oversight.

 Effective communication and organizational skills are critical to successful apartment complex management.
 Property managers must ensure clear communication channels with tenants, staff, and service providers.
-This involves everything from promptly addressing tenant complaints and requests to coordinating maintenance work and ensuring the safety and security of the property.
+This involves promptly addressing tenant complaints, coordinating maintenance work, ensuring the safety and security of the property, and more.

 Condominiums

 Condominiums, often called condos, present a unique challenge for multi-family property managers.
-Unlike apartment complexes, where a single entity owns all units, condos are individually owned units within a larger building or complex.
-This structure necessitates a nuanced approach to management, balancing the expectations and needs of individual owners with those of the condo association and its bylaws.
+Unlike apartment complexes, condos are individually owned units within a larger building or complex.

-Property managers must have a deep understanding of community association management and the ability to communicate effectively with a diverse group of stakeholders to manage condominiums.
+Property managers must understand community association management and the ability to communicate effectively with a diverse group of stakeholders to manage condominiums.
 Key responsibilities include enforcing community rules, managing shared amenities, coordinating maintenance and repair work for common areas, and handling the association's finances.

 Key Responsibilities of a Multi-Family Property Manager